Color in Massachusetts

 I also struggle with peonies a little bit.
 Some of the peonies I have were given to me by a neighbor and are probably about 85 years old.
 They originally came from the old estate that was torn down in '30s.

-We have a battle with the red lily beetle every year.
-Last year, I sprayed them with organic neem oil right from the beginning and that helped a lot.
+We have had battles with red lily beetles, but spraying them with organic neem oil right from the beginning has helped a lot.
 I amend the soil every other year with organic compost.
-Last year, it was very hot and dry year.
-Despite the well and the sprinkler system, I was still watering by hand twice a day.
+On very hot years, even despite the well and the sprinkler system, I still water by hand twice a day.

 Some of my favorite plants that do well in the garden include dahlias, daylilies, turtlehead 'hotlips', echinacea, and phlox.
 I think I’m going to use larkspur this year, instead of the delphinium, to have the wonderful shades of blues and purples.
 I have a lot of Verbena bonarensis, which self-sows prolifically.
 That’s very nice.